 Life as a military spouse can be full of adventure, fun, new beginnings and discounts galore.
 It also can be full of uncertainty, sacrifice and self-reliance; moves are endless, friendships are constantly evolving, and children are uprooted.
 Unfortunately, the transitory nature of the military has an especially deep impact on spouse’s employment opportunities.

 Recent statistics have shown more than 90 percent of military spouses are underemployed or overqualified for the jobs they currently hold, and salary for those jobs is 38 percent less than the civilian equivalent.
 Beyond that, unemployment among military spouses is extremely high at 26 percent, or three times higher than the national average.
 Hiring managers tend to look for longevity on resumes – one thing that military spouses cannot provide.

-This year, May 12, 2017 is Military Spouse Appreciation Day.
-To memorialize this day we wanted to focus in on some incredibly influential military spouses who, through their successful businesses, have either worked to change the unemployment rate among military spouses or have simply found a way to defy the odds and have become influential through their admirable business models.
+We wanted to focus in on some incredibly influential military spouses who, through their successful businesses, have either worked to change the unemployment rate among military spouses or have simply found a way to defy the odds and have become influential through their admirable business models.
 We are excited to highlight these 10 amazing women as a way to show our appreciation for all they are doing in the military community and illuminate their own unique service to our country.